nibalizer/falco-workshop/workshop.md

 Imagine that `test.txt` held some data we wanted to keep secure.
 Any attempt by a program to read that data should be considered a potential breach.

-Now run the cat command inside `strace`, which will run the same command but show you which systemcalls are being run:
+Now run the cat command inside `strace`, which will run the same command but show you which systemcalls are being run.
+Note that `strace` is not available on the cloud shell.
+See "Running without strace" below.

 ```
 [nibz@fermi falco]$ strace cat test.txt